ymorsi7/MSI-Esports-Center/README.md

 <img src = "https://cdn.dribbble.com/users/3144264/screenshots/16080159/media/76c03dd932c1e3f797c3fb5869826de9.png"  height = "75"> <img src = "https://upload.wikimedia.org/wikipedia/commons/thumb/c/c1/Seal_of_the_University_of_California%2C_San_Diego.svg/1200px-Seal_of_the_University_of_California%2C_San_Diego.svg.png"  height = "75">

 # MSI Hackathon (UC San Diego)
-For the 2023 MSI Hackathon, we were assigned to solve the on-going challenge of queue-management and user trackability at TEC Cafe, located at the University of California, San Diego.
-The challenge was to thus improve the efficiency of the current system they had in place, which was a scan-in and use methodology and streamline it as much as possible.
+For the 2023 MSI Hackathon, we were assigned to solve the ongoing challenge of queue management and user trackability at TEC Cafe, located at the University of California, San Diego.
+The challenge was to thus improve the efficiency of the current system they had in place, which was a scan-in-and-use methodology and streamline it as much as possible.

 We were recommended to focus on three specific features:
 - Queue Management with ID Scanning